DynamoDS/DesignScript/LanguageSpec.md

 ### Scope

-The scope of a defined variable in DesignScript is limited to a block or a function where it is defined and is not extended to any nested block or any other function.
-A block could be the top level block or an imperative block.
+The scope of a defined variable in DesignScript is limited to a block or a function where it is defined and is not visible in any nested imperative block or any other function.

 To pass a variable to a nested imperative block, the variable should be explicitly captured in block's capture list.
 To pass a variable to a function, the variable should be passed as an argument.
 In either case, the variable will be copied to maintain its immutability.